 While this article was published back in 2014, The Guardian provides an eye-opening narrative of how these individuals survive.

 Cape Town’s relentless wind is dubbed “The Cape Doctor,” and for very good reason.
 The clean air we enjoy throughout the city of Cape Town is not because of low pollution levels; it’s because the strong winds carry it away!

-Before experiencing Cape Town, I expected to largely hear Afrikaans language during my visit, which has influence from Dutch, German and English.
+Before experiencing Cape Town, I expected to hear a lot of the Afrikaans language during my visit, which has influence from Dutch, German, and English.
 While most South Africans know this language from learning it in school, it seems that just about everyone uses English instead.